Allergan Class Action

 Kate Cahill, is a personal injury lawyer and a partner at Thomson Rogers.
 Kate is co-lead counsel on the Canadian class action against Allergan.
 Her practice focuses primarily on medical malpractice cases, including claims arising from obstetrical negligence, surgical negligence, emergency room negligence, medication errors, missed diagnoses and delayed diagnoses.
 Her medical litigation practice extends to representing people who have suffered injury as a result of defective medical devices or surgical implants.
 For more information on Kate, click here.

-Health Canada has suspended Allergan’s licence for its Biocell breast implants, having concluded that the potential risks associated with the implants outweigh the benefits, including the serious risk of BIA-ALCL, a serious type of non-Hodgkin lymphoma.
+UPDATE - May 28, 2019: Health Canada has suspended Allergan’s licence for its Biocell breast implants, having concluded that the potential risks associated with the implants outweigh the benefits, including the serious risk of BIA-ALCL, a serious type of non-Hodgkin lymphoma.
 Health Canada has stated that “possible risk factors and causes for the disease include the high surface area of the implants, genetic factors, and long-term (chronic) inflammation around the implant triggered by factors such as bacteria around the implant.”
 BIA-ALCL is a cancer that affects the immune system that may develop many months or years after a breast implant procedure.

 Government of Canada (Recalls and safety alerts) – Health Canada suspends Allergan’s licences for its Biocell breast implants after safety review concludes an increased risk of cancer (English) (French)